mooncake199809/SOFW/README.md

 The core of SOFW is identifying domain-shared parameters to encode universal scene attributes, while employing domain-specific parameters to delve into the particularities of each scene domain.

+# Main Results
+In this work, we conduct 3D object detection task on S3DIS, ScanNet, and SUN RGB-D dataset.

+## S3DIS